timginker/Computing-benchmark-for-Gorodnichenko-and-Talavera-s-2017-index-of-price-synchronization./README.md

     p - list of probabilities of price change in store j rep - number of replications
-    n - length of the simulated sample
+    n - length of the simulated sample seed - random seed, set to 123456 by default

     Value: